Mai Tai

 Frequently Asked Questions

-What is the origin of the Mai Tai?
+What is the origin of the Mai Tai cocktail?

-The Mai Tai is believed to have originated in the 1940s in California, although both Trader Vic's and Don the Beachcomber claim to have created it.
-The cocktail's name is derived from the Tahitian phrase 'Maita'i roa ae,' which translates to 'out of this world.'
+The Mai Tai is believed to have originated in the 1940s in California, with claims from both Trader Vic's and Don the Beachcomber as its creator.
+It was designed to showcase the flavors of high-quality rum and has since become a staple of tiki culture.

-What is the significance of orgeat syrup in a Mai Tai?
+What is the best way to garnish a Mai Tai?